microsoft/WhatTheHack/099-IoTEdge/Student/Challenge-06.md

 - A deployment manifest has been created and deployed
 - The new IoT Edge device VM has the 4 modules listed above running on it
-- The previously created IoT Edge device VM has not been modified and will be running the previously installed modules
+- The previously created IoT Edge device VM has not been modified and will still be running the previously installed modules

 ## Learning Resources